-- Final Applied Dissertation Report approved for content and/or in Format Review prior to June 1 of the same year; all course work completed. - Scheduled/registered to have the Strategic Research Project completed by the end of the summer semester of the same year. - Ph.D.: - Final Dissertation completed and/or oral defense scheduled or taken place prior to June 1 of the same year; all course work completed. - M.H.S., M.S., and Ed.S.: - Scheduled/registered to have all course work completed by the end of the summer semester of the same year (i.e., students must be currently enrolled in their last two courses [maximum of 9 credits] for degree completion). - All exams completed and submitted to the program office prior to June 1 of the same year (i.e., receipt of passing scores on all required exams for degree conferral). - Must meet GPA requirements for degree conferral.
+- Final Applied Dissertation Report approved for content and/or in Format Review prior to the end of the winter semester of the same year; all course work completed. - Scheduled/registered to have the Strategic Research Project completed by the end of the summer semester of the same year. - Ph.D.: - Final Dissertation completed and/or oral defense scheduled or taken place prior to the end of the winter semester of the same year; all course work completed. - M.H.S., M.S., and Ed.S.: - Scheduled/registered to have all course work completed by the end of the summer semester of the same year (i.e., students must be registered for their last two courses [maximum of 9 credits] for degree completion). - All exams completed and submitted to the program office prior to the end of the winter semester of the same year (i.e., receipt of passing scores on all required exams for degree conferral). - Must meet GPA requirements for degree conferral.

-Note: Names of students not conferred by April 30 and approved for participation may not be listed in the commencement program.
+Note: Names of students not conferred by the end of April and approved for participation may not be listed in the commencement program.